-On Kartverket’s homepage you will find a lot of valuable information – including other types of maps.
-In the Norwegian version of the website, you will also find an interesting section showing historic maps (kartverket.no/kart/historiske-kart).
+On Kartverket’s homepage, you will find a lot of valuable information – including other types of maps.
+In the Norwegian version of the website, you will also find an interesting section showing historical maps (kartverket.no/kart/historiske-kart).

 How Norway and the Norwegian property reference codes are structured

-Currently, Norway consists of 19 main counties (fylker) – and each fylke consists of a number of municipalities (kommuner).
-Each kommune has its own 4 digit reference number (kommunenummer) – and this number is the first main key in a property’s total registration reference code.
+Currently, Norway consists of 19 counties (fylker) – and each fylke consists of a number of municipalities (kommuner).
+Each kommune has its own 4 digit reference number (kommunenummer) – and this number is the first main element in a property’s total registration reference code.

 You will find a list of all the Norwegian municipality codes by going to this web address: en.wikipedia.org/wiki/List_of_municipalities_of_Norway